 Step 1: Prepare Stock Solution

 Dissolve APAM powder in clean water at 0.1–0.3% concentration.
 Use a dedicated mixing tank with slow agitation (30–60 RPM).
 Allow 45–90 minutes for complete dissolution.
 Do not use high-shear mixing — it degrades the polymer chains.
+According to ICOLD recommendations on tailings management, polymer preparation systems should include redundant mixing tanks to ensure continuous supply during maintenance.

 Step 2: Dilute Before Dosing